Modern Portfolio Theory: Mean-Variance Optimization in Python

 Constraint 1: Expected return equals target value μp\mu_p

-wTμ=μpw^T \mu = \mu_p μ:Vector of Expected Asset Returns\begin{aligned} &\mu: \text{Vector of Expected Asset Returns} \\ \end{aligned}
+wTμ=μpw^T \mu = \mu_p μ:Vector of expected asset returns\begin{aligned} &\mu: \text{Vector of expected asset returns} \\ \end{aligned}

 wi=1\sum w_i = 1

-Constraint 3: Weight is 0 or more
+Constraint 3: Weight is non-negative (no short selling)

 wi0iw_i \geq 0 \quad \forall i